KyledeVos/Crypto_Submit_BE/README.md

 ### Redis

 You will need to have a redis server installed on your system and in an Ubuntu terminal run: "sudo systemctl start redis-server" to start the redis server

+## Project Run

+After completing the steps above in Project Setup, you can run this project following these steps in order

+1. Ensure you have created a .env file following the template and added in the values for your project - missing values will terminate the project run
+2. Ensure you have MySQL running on your machine
+3. Ensure you have started the redis server on your machine
+4. With a terminal open at the root of the project, run: "npm run start"

+You will see a series on console logs in the terminal as the application performs it's initial startup and checks.<br>
+There are critical steps involved in this process and if they fail the project run will be terminated<br>
+Follow the console logs to trace errors